CKCOJ Constitution and Bylaws

 No person whose dues are not paid as of the date of the event is considered a member of the Club for the purpose of that event.
 An "event" is defined as any regular or special membership or Board meeting, any Board-scheduled work or discussion session, and any activity voted to be sponsored and carried out in whole or in part by the Board or membership.

-Any person wishing to become a member of the club must submit an application for membership along with the required dues.
+Any person wishing to become a member of the club must submit a completed application for membership along with the required dues.

-- If any objection is raised, the membership application is read at the next regular meeting of the Board where, at a session open to members and the prospective member only, all members present may speak and vote on the issue.
-The proposed member may also be allowed to speak to answer any substantive objections to membership.
-A two-thirds affirmative vote of all members present and voting will elect to membership.
+- As set out in Policy, the board will be notified of the new membership and be given opportunity to object.
+If any objection is raised, the membership is suspended.
+A hearing will then be scheduled for the next regular meeting of the Board where, at a portion of the meeting open to members and the suspended member only, all members present may speak and vote on the issue.
+The suspended member may also speak to answer any substantive objections to membership.
+A two-thirds affirmative vote of all members present and voting will reinstate the membership, otherwise the membership is revoked.

 Article III: Membership Meetings